-Imagine attending a week long conference every single year for as long as you can remember.
+Imagine attending a weeklong conference every single year for as long as you can remember.
 A conference that drills ideas into your head about God and human relationships.
-A conference that gives you simple, black and white formulas for success in every area of your life.
+A conference that gives you simple, black-and-white formulas for success in every area of your life.

-Imagine marinating in those ideas your entire life until they become the lens through which you view everything including love, marriage, parenting, decision making, and your relationships with God and others.
+Imagine marinating in those ideas your entire life until they become the lens through which you view everything, including love, marriage, parenting, decision-making, and your relationships with God and others.

 Imagine that the formulas you grew up with taught you that he is superior to you because he is your husband.
-That he must be respected even if his behavior is selfish and cruel.
-That your duty is to serve him and protect his reputation at all costs to your own personal needs.
+That he must be respected even if his behavior is selfish and cruel—emotionally abusive.
+That your duty is to serve him and protect his reputation at all costs to your own needs.
 That you were designed to die to who you are as a person so that he might thrive and reign as king over you and your children.